 The Importance of Finding the Right Dose of CBD

 Another crucial fact to hold in mind: When it comes to taking CBD, a higher dose isn’t necessarily more effective.
 CBD has a biphasic effect, which means that too little — or too much — could be ineffective.
 In fact, many EQ members report feeling the opposite of the desired effect when they take more CBD than their body needs at a given time!

 “The goal is always to find the lowest effective dose,” explains Reed.
 “Sometimes it can take a few tries to find your personal ‘sweet spot.’
 Everyone’s body chemistry is different.
 There’s no one-size-fits-all.”

 Ultimately, patience and consistency are key to pinpointing what is best for you.
-You can work one-on-one with a Dosage Specialist to feel empowered and confident in dosing yourself.
-Once you’ve purchased an EQ product, book an appointment at myeq.com/dosage or send an email at firstname.lastname@example.org if you have questions about how to get started.
+You can work 1:1 with a Dosage Specialist to feel empowered and confident in dosing yourself.
+Once you’ve purchased an EQ product, book an appointment at myeq.com/dosage or send an email at email@example.com if you have questions about how to get started.